mitchross/k3s-argocd-proxmox/docs/argocd.md

 ## 📂 Repository Structure

-The repository structure is designed for clarity and to prevent recursive management loops.
+The repository structure follows **2025 homelab best practices** with a flattened, peer-level organization designed for clarity and to prevent recursive management loops.

 ```
 ├── infrastructure/
-│   └── controllers/
 │   ├── argocd/                       # <-- Manually bootstrapped, NOT in AppSet
 │   │   ├── apps/                     # <-- ArgoCD's OWN config (Projects/AppSets)
 │   │   │   └── ...
 │   │   └── ...
+│   ├── infrastructure-appset.yaml   # <-- ApplicationSet co-located with apps
-│       └── apps/                     # <-- Scanned by infrastructure-appset
+│   ├── cert-manager/                 # <-- Scanned by infrastructure-appset
-│           ├── cert-manager/
+│   ├── longhorn/                     # <-- Scanned by infrastructure-appset
 │   └── ...
 ├── monitoring/
+│   ├── monitoring-appset.yaml        # <-- ApplicationSet co-located with apps
-│   └── prometheus-stack/             # <-- Scanned by monitoring-appset
+│   ├── prometheus-stack/             # <-- Scanned by monitoring-appset
+│   ├── loki-stack/                   # <-- Scanned by monitoring-appset
 │   └── ...
 └── my-apps/
+    ├── my-apps-appset.yaml           # <-- ApplicationSet co-located with apps
     └── development/
         └── nginx/                    # <-- Scanned by my-apps-appset
             └── ...